 What does Paul teach about divorce in these two segments?Hide Answer

 Husbands and wives must never divorce or be separated, even if one’s spouse is an unbeliever (vv.
 10–14).
 But if an unbelieving spouse insists on divorce or separation when the believing spouse did not initiate the divorce or separation, then the believing spouse is not guilty of breaking God’s commandments.

 What specific category of people is Paul addressing in vv.
 12–16?Hide Answer

 In what sense is an unbelieving spouse made holy?Hide Answer

 The Greek word for “holy,” sometimes translated “sanctified,” often alludes to the status of believers in Christ (cf. Acts 26:18; Rom 15:16;

 1 Cor 1:2, 6:11; Eph 5:26).
-Therefore, we may interpret Paul’s words that the unbelieving husband is made holy as the conversion of the previously unbelieving husband.
+Therefore, we may interpret Paul’s words as meaning that the formerly unbelieving spouse is now made holy after being converted by the believing spouse.

 How does this segment relate to the larger context of this chapter?Hide Answer

 The words “only let each person…” continue the thought of the preceding verses.
 After addressing the different groups of people in verses 8 to 16, Paul provides a more general principle.
 Each believer is to live according to his given situation.
 For example, if a person accepts Christ but their spouse does not wish to do so, they are to remain in the marriage and not seek to separate from their spouse.

 What are the two types of identities Paul speaks about here?Hide Answer